nixpulvis/nixpulvis.github.io/MTk3ODkK/seen.md

 I refuse to be invisible.

-During the last long months, time has slipped away.
+During the last long months, time has simply slipped away.
 I can feel the tide pulling me with it.
 Way out to sea, forgotten and lost forever.
 Like an ancient message in a bottle.